plackyhacker/plackyhacker.github.io/kernel/race.md

 <img alt="Screenshot 2024-10-02 at 16 38 41" src="https://github.com/user-attachments/assets/6527d4d9-fd11-47f3-9de8-2676c91679f4">

 The plan is to create a user space buffer of say `0xc00` bytes, send the a pointer to this `InputBuffer[0]` and a size of `0x800` in `InputBuffer[1]`, then somehow change the buffer size in the struct to `0xc00`.
 We will set up a basic PoC with what we know first.
+The `SendIOCTL` thread will also trigger the kernel dispatch routine.

 ## Proof of Concept